tensorflow/tensorflow/tensorflow/g3doc/how_tos/threading_and_queues/index.md

 Queues are a powerful mechanism for asynchronous computation using TensorFlow.

 Like everything in TensorFlow, a queue is a node in a TensorFlow graph.
-It's a stateful node, like variable: other nodes can modify its content.
+It's a stateful node, like a variable: other nodes can modify its content.
 In particular, nodes can enqueue new items in to the queue, or dequeue existing items from the queue.